-When designing a website we choose colors wisely.
+When designing a website (take a look at our web design service) Big Oak chooses colors wisely.
 Remember, colors convey emotions and emotions can heavily influence your decision-making process.
 Your choice of colors for your website should mirror the message and/or feeling you to hope to communicate to the viewer.
 Let’s take a look at some colors and what they mean to you and your website.

 Blue – the color of stability